esnitkin914/Comparative_Genomics/day2_afternoon/README.md

 #ARIBA commands

+# List forward end fastq files in the directory and save the filenames into the variable samples.
 samples=$(ls kpneumo_fastq/*1.fastq.gz) #forward reads

+# Set ARIBA dabase directory to the CARD database that we downloaded in the below folder
 db_dir=/scratch/micro612w19_fluxod/shared/bin/ariba/database/CARD/out.card.proteus.prepareref/ #reference database

+# Run for loop, where it generates ARIBA command for each of the forward end files.
 for samp in $samples; do
 samp2=${samp//1.fastq/2.fastq} #reverse reads
 outdir=$(echo ${samp//.fastq.gz/} | cut -d/ -f2) #output directory
 ariba run --force $db_dir $samp $samp2 $outdir & #ariba command done

 ```

 The "&" in the above commands(at the end) is a little unix trick to run commands in background.
 You can run multiple commands in background and make full use of parallel processing.
 You can check the status of these background jobs by typing: